History of the Jews in Guernsey: World War II

-Marianne Grunfeld, born in Poland in 1912, had studied horticulture at the University of Reading before going to work on a farm in Guernsey.
+Marianne Grunfeld, born in Kattowitz, German Empire (now Katowice, Poland) in 1912 had studied horticulture at the University of Reading before going to work on a farm in Guernsey.
 She was identified in April 1942 as Jewish.

-Theresia Steiner, an Austrian, non-practising Jew, who had come to the Islands from England and become trapped in the Islands by the invasion as she had been detained as an alien, amongst 30 enemy aliens who were arrested and detained in June 1940.
-She didn't have a UK visa to go to the UK as required for immigrants from Germany and Austria (from 1938).
-A qualified dental nurse, she was then employed as a nurse by the States of Guernsey, working at the Castel Hospital, She went, after 18 months to the German authorities to ask to contact her parents.
-The First Order Against The Jews was 23 October 1940 and this was the beginning of the adoption of the Nuremberg Race Laws in to the Channel Islands’ legal systems.
-The Islands' bailiffs collaborated with the Germans.
-Only Sir Abraham Lainé protested against the anti-Jewish laws.
-The deportation of the Jews from the Channel Islands was with the full connivance of the bailiffs and the government authorities.
-According to the grandson of Bailiff Carey of Guernsey, Winston Churchill did not know whether to hang William G. Carey or knight him.
-To hush up the level of collaboration, he was knighted and the history of Guernsey's delivery of the Jews to the Nazis was concealed for decades.
+Therese Steiner, a Jewish Austrian, had come to the Islands from England and become trapped in the Islands by the invasion as she had been detained as an alien, amongst 30 enemy aliens who were arrested and detained in June 1940.
+She did not have a UK visa, as required for immigrants from Germany and Austria (from 1938).
+A qualified dental nurse, she was then employed as a nurse by the States of Guernsey, working at the Castel Hospital.
+After 18 months she went to the German authorities to ask to contact her parents.

 The first group of three Jews were ordered to leave the Island in April 1942.
-The three, Marianne Grunfeld, Auguste Spitz, and Therese Steiner, were first sent to Saint-Malo, where they took up local employment, Marianne Grunfeld was reported to be living in Laval, France, until three months later when they were rounded up in a mass deportation of French Jews.
+The three, Marianne Grunfeld, Auguste Spitz, and Therese Steiner, were first sent to Saint-Malo, where they took up local employment.
+Marianne Grunfeld was reported to be living in Laval, France, until three months later, when they were rounded up in a mass deportation of French Jews.
 They were sent directly to Auschwitz, where they all died.

 The second group of three, Elda Brouard, Elisabet Duquemin, and Janet Duquemin (18 months old), were sent with Henry Duquemin (husband of Elisabet) in February 1943.
-Henry was sent to Oflag VII-C in Laufen, Germany, and the two women and baby went first to a prison in Compiègne and then after 6 months to Ilag V-B in Biberach an der Riss.
+Henry was sent to Oflag VII-C in Laufen, Germany, and the two women and baby initially went to a prison in Compiègne and then, after six months, to Ilag V-B in Biberach an der Riss.
 Both of the camps in Laufen and Biberach were civilian camps containing many Channel Island civilians.

-Annie Wranowsky lived on Sark throughout the war working as a German language teacher.
+Annie Wranowsky lived on Sark throughout the war, working as a German language teacher.

-Miriam Jay lived in Guernsey throughout the war without being identified.
+Miriam Jay lived in Guernsey throughout the war, without being identified.

-Sir Geoffrey Rowland, the Bailiff of Guernsey from 2005 to 2012, has stated that the government of Guernsey was powerless to stop the deportations due to the large number of German soldiers on the island.
+Sir Geoffrey Rowland, the Bailiff of Guernsey from 2005 to 2012, has stated that the government of Guernsey was powerless to stop the deportations, due to the large number of German soldiers on the island.